Lamoreauxaj/lamoreauxaj.com/src/some/index.md

 ## Implementation

 If you are curious on what the implementation of this algorithm would look like, hopefully the following code gives you an idea.
-As we look over the points, we check if they are not in the circle and run the routine with one more fixed point on the current set of points.
+As we loop over the points, we check if they are not in the circle and run the routine with one more fixed point on the current set of points.
 We keep track of the set of points, by just running the routine over a prefix of the array `points` which is controled by `current_prefix_len`.

 ```python
 def mec(points, fixed_points, current_prefix_len):